Making the most of your travel dollars

 If you aren’t in a rush to get to your travel destination, then a multi stop flight is ideal.
 It will also save you money.

-These sort of flights stop at multiple points on the way to your final destination which means it will take you longer to arrive.
-But just think of the different places you will see on the way.
+These flights stop at multiple points on the way to your final destination.
+It will take a lot longer to arrive at your destination as they fly via hubs but the airfare is a lot cheaper.
+Just think of the different places you will see on your journey that you may not have seen if you were on a direct flight.

 Consider destination exchange rate